PeterGamma/What-happened-to-livetrack.io/README.md

 https://www.mathworks.com/help/comm/examples/modeling-of-ble-devices-with-heart-rate-profile.html

- I suppose the author of the example code has developed the example with a BLE heart rate sensor.
-It would be great to know which BLE heart rate sensor he was using.
+I could not find a heart rate sensor, which is compatible to ble example in Matlab.
+It would be great to know which BLE heart rate sensor the author of the example was using.